krsx/erina-bisindo-translator/README.md

 <!-- You can search the logo with https://simpleicons.org and copy the name in logo=copyhere same with color after badge/YourText-YourColor-->

+- Python
+- Tensorflow
+- Streamlit
+- Mediapipe
--
+- Visual Studio Code
--
+- NGINX

 ## ⚙️ Installation

-1. Clone this repository `git clone https://github.com/zer0-911/readme-project-template.git` or click `Clone or Download` button and then click `Download ZIP`
+1. Clone this repository `https://github.com/krsx/erina-bisindo-translator` or click `Clone or Download` button and then click `Download ZIP`
-2. Open this project in Android Studio
-3. Make sure your Android Virtual Device (AVD) is already activated
+2. Install the required dependencies
+3. Run the program by using `streamlit run app.py`
-4. Run the app
+4. Access the program through your browser

 <!-- ## 📽️ Demo